Mingrui-Zhuang/Cooking/README.md

   frameborder="0"
 ></iframe>

-   This bar chart illustrates the average time required (`minutes`) for recipes with varying numbers of ingredients (`n_ingredients`), grouped by whether the recipe has a rating of 5.
-Recipes with higher numbers of ingredients tend to take longer, and those rated 5 (true) often require more time compared to lower-rated recipes.
+   This bar chart illustrates the average time required (`'minutes'`) for recipes with varying numbers of ingredients (`'n_ingredients'`), grouped by whether the recipe has a rating of 5.
+Recipes with higher numbers of ingredients tend to take longer, and those rated 5 (`'true'`) often require more time compared to lower-rated recipes.
 This highlights that more complex recipes (higher ingredients) often lead to higher ratings but demand more time.

 ### Interesting Aggregates
 We explored the trends of minutes over time by comparing total cooking minutes across publish_year and rating_year.